-- Learning and understanding physical development at appropriate stages. - Understanding human sexuality, sexual health, emotions and relationships. - Learning about contraception and a range of local and national sexual health advice, contraception and support services. - Learning the reasons for delaying sexual activity, the benefits to be gained from such delay. - The avoidance of unplanned pregnancy.
+- Learning and understanding physical development at appropriate stages (known as 'age appropriate' teaching) - Understanding human sexuality, sexual health, emotions and relationships. - Learning about contraception and a range of local and national sexual health advice, contraception and support services. - Learning the reasons for delaying sexual activity, the benefits to be gained from such delay. - The avoidance of unplanned pregnancy.